mikerspencer/visualising-complexity-workshop/README.md

 These datasets were taken from <http://statistics.gov.scot>.
 Visit the website for more datasets, but remember to concentrate on data visualisation, not data acquisition and preparation!
-Files are contained in two folders, raw and clean.
+Files are contained in two folders, raw and prepared.
 You can view the cleaning process in the file `repo/VC_clean.R`, some liberties were taken.
+Prepared data are either wide (with each year as a column) or [normalised](https://en.wikipedia.org/wiki/Database_normalization) (e.g. database optimised)

 * `population-estimates-historical-geographic-boundaries`  <http://statistics.gov.scot/data/population-estimates-historical-geographic-boundaries> Mid-year population estimates.
 Higher geographies are aggregated from 2001 Data Zones.